vedro-universe/vedro-docs/docs/features/tags.md

 In a project's initial stages, organizing tests into directories is usually sufficient.
 This method offers a straightforward way to group tests based on single characteristics like the feature under test or the interacting component.
 However, as the project grows and tests become more complex and numerous, the single-axis organizational structure provided by directories becomes insufficient for effective test management.

-For instance, suppose you're working on a high-priority test to verify a crucial authentication feature in your API that writes login events to a [Kafka](https://kafka.apache.org/) message broker.
+For instance, suppose you're working on a high-priority test to verify a crucial authentication feature in your API that writes login events to a <Link to="https://kafka.apache.org/">Kafka</Link> message broker.
 Where should this test be placed?

 1. In a directory named `authentication/` because it tests that particular feature?
 2. In another directory named `api/` because it focuses on the API component?